 Nellie Chu holds a PhD from the University of California, Santa Cruz (2014).
-As a cultural anthropologist she engaged in postdoctoral research at the transregional research network CETREN (2014-2016) and is currently affiliated at CeMEAS.
+As a cultural anthropologist she engaged in postdoctoral research at the transregional research network CETREN (2014-2016) and was affiliated at CeMEAS.

 Where did you study?
 What did you study?
 In which field are you working in? etc.